Climate outlook for March to June 2021

 - Mean maximum temperatures for autumn (March to May) are likely to be higher than average for much of the northern tropics, western WA extending down the south-west WA coastline, southern Victoria, and Tasmania (greater than 60% chance).
 Cooler than average maximum temperatures are likely (greater than 60% chance) for parts of NSW.

 - Autumn minimum temperatures are likely to be higher than average across most of Australia except for parts of southern WA and western and central SA.
 Chances of warmer nights are greater than 80% for the northern tropics, eastern Queensland, southern Victoria, and Tasmania.

 Maximum temperature maps

 Minimum temperature maps

-- Australia's temperature and rainfall variability is also influenced by global warming caused by human activities.
-Australia's climate has warmed by around 1.4 °C since 1910, while recent decades have seen increased rainfall during the northern wet season (October–April), with more high intensity and short duration rainfall events.
+- Australia's temperature and rainfall variability are also influenced by global warming caused by human activities.
+Australia's climate has warmed by around 1.44 °C since 1910, while recent decades have seen increased rainfall during the northern wet season (October–April), with more high intensity and short duration rainfall events.
 See State of the Climate for more details.

 - The Bureau's climate model uses the physics of our atmosphere, oceans, ice, and land surface combined with millions of observations from satellites and on land and sea.
-As a result, it incorporates the influence of climate change and natural climate drivers like ENSO, IOD, the MJO and SAM in its forecast.
+As a result, it incorporates the influence of climate change and natural climate drivers like ENSO, IOD, the MJO, and SAM in its outlooks.